-Keyboard Shortcuts
+Keyboard shortcuts

 In addition to the keyboard shortcuts for navigating the Ribbon, Excel has many other keyboard shortcuts that execute commands directly.
 For example, you can press Ctrl+C to copy a selection.
 If you're a newcomer to Excel or if you just want to improve your efficiency, do yourself a favor and check out the shortcuts listed in Excel's Help system.
-(Search for Excel Shortcut and Function Keys using the Search box or locate the topic under the Accessibility chapter of Help's table of contents.)
+(Search for keyboard shortcuts using the Search box or locate the topic under the Accessibility chapter of Help's Table of Contents.)
 The Help system contains tables that summarize useful keyboard commands and shortcuts.

-To ease the transition from previous versions to Excel 2007, Microsoft includes the Office 2003 Access Keys feature.
+To ease the transition from previous versions, Microsoft includes the Office 2003 Access Key feature.
 Many Excel users are accustomed to navigating the old menu system with their keyboard, and they would become much more inefficient if they had to rely on the new Ribbon.
 If you type an Alt+letter sequence that isn't a part of the Ribbon but that did exist in Excel 2003, you get a ScreenTip near the top of the Excel window, like the one shown in Figure 1-7.